ucsd-cse11-su222/ucsd-cse11-su222.github.io/syllabus.md

 expected on each assignment.

-One challenge we face as an instructional team is verifying that students are submitting their own work given the number of remote and asynchronous options we provide.
-In the past, we relied on in-person, ID-checked exams to mitigate this particular challenge to academic integrity.
+One challenge we face as an instructional team is verifying that students are submitting their own work.
+We rely on ID-checked exams to mitigate this particular challenge to academic integrity.

 Assignments and exams will come with specific policies for what types of collaboration is allowed, but we have one course-wide policy – we may reach out to students to schedule a check-in on their understanding of work they've submitted if we're suspicious about an academic integrity violation.

-This would involve a video conference with a TA or instructor to check that the student has the understanding demonstrated by their work.
-This is in addition to any video screencasts that are submitted as a part of the exam.
+This would involve a meeting with a TA or instructor to check that the student has the understanding demonstrated by their work.

 We don't expect to use this option much (certainly **you** are a student that acts with integrity!), but we state it clearly in the syllabus in case it